-For example, let’s say you buy $2,000 worth of stock at $50 per share and the yield on the stock is 4%.
+For example, let’s say you buy $2,000 worth of stock at $50 per share and the yield is 4%.
 Additionally, we’ll assume the dividend increases 8% per year and the stock rises in line with the historical market average.

-If you reinvest the dividend, you’d automatically buy more shares with your dividend payment.
-Because you’d have more shares, you’d receive more dividend income, which would buy more shares, which would generate more dividend income…
+If you reinvest the dividend, you’d automatically buy more shares with your payment.
+Because you’d have more shares, you’d receive more income, which would buy more shares, which would generate more income…

 After 10 years, you would have 59.5 shares of stock – 50% more than your original 40 shares.
 Your $2,000 investment would now be worth $6,215 – more than triple your initial investment.
 And your yield would be 12% on your original investment.

 If you didn’t reinvest, your $2,000 investment would still be worth a respectable $3,882.
-But that’s $2,300 less than the amount you’d have if you had reinvested those dividends.
+But that’s $2,300 less than the amount you’d have if you had reinvested that money.